My Music

 After using Cubase for many years I “switched teams” to Apple’s Logic Pro, the descendant of Emagic Logic, Cubase’s long-time rival.
 Modern music software is amazing, and it really doesn’t limit me at all – my lack of musical knowledge is more frustrating.

-My guitar playing is passable, and I got a lovely Sire Marcus Miller M2 bass for my 50th, which I really enjoy playing with Rocksmith, especially Pink Floyd’s “Money”.
+My guitar playing is not too bad, and I got a lovely Marcus Miller bass for my 50th, which I really enjoy playing with Rocksmith, especially Pink Floyd’s “Money”, and numerous Grace Jones & Fleetwood Mac tracks.
 I absolutely cannot play and sing at the same time.
 Mind you, I can’t sing very well when I’m not playing either, but I get by, and nobody else seems up for singing for me.
 Fortunately, Logic’s Flex Pitch editor can work wonders.
 A new remedy for this has surfaced in the form of Dreamtonics Synthesizer V Studio Pro, a synthesised vocal instrument that is utterly convincing, and I’ve been using this a lot.
-I’ve also discovered that I love making backing vocals, whether sung or synthetic; they just add so much!
-The shortfalls in my guitar playing are also being helped out by UJAM’s Amber2 virtual guitarist.
-I’m keen to support independent musicians when I can, which has led me to commission work from musicians on fiverr, and my involvement with the entertaining #BonkWave anti-genre in the fediverse.
+I’ve also discovered that I just love making backing vocals, whether sung or synthetic.

 Buy my music